StarlightSearch/EmbedAnything/README.md

 <div align="center">

   <p align="center">
-    <b>Generate and stream your embeddings with minimalist and lightning fast framework built in rust 🦀</b>
+    <b>Generation and Memory-efficient Indexing of embeddings with minimalist and lightning fast framework built in rust 🦀</b>
     <br />
     <a href="https://starlightsearch.github.io/EmbedAnything/references/"><strong>Explore the docs »</strong></a>
     <br />